 The nucleus of the S Factor model measures individual companies’ socio-economic, socio- cultural and socio-political impact on people, starting with its employees in every location of operation, and incorporating the communities where it does business.
 The S Factor assesses metrics in these 6 core areas through the lens of the people, and correlates deep-dive analysis on ROI & SROI in relation to a variety of impacts in these areas.

-It is valuable to know how many frameworks you qualify for, as you may need to comply to several in various jurisdictions.
+It is valuable to know how many frameworks you qualify for, as you may need to comply with several in various jurisdictions.

 The objective is to determine whether individual companies understand what social impact is, how to measure it, how to implement measures to mitigate their risks associated with it, and how to track and report on it – whether its required regulatory compliance or best-practice.